ariesastra/frontend-test/README.md

 npm run dev
 ```

-and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+and open [http://localhost:3000](http://localhost:3000) from your browser to see the result.

-to open hosted project, please open this link : []()
+to open hosted project, please open this link : [Deployed Project](https://frontendtest-kohl.vercel.app/)